Published March 2026

 Some of the progress we have made and actions we plan to focus on include:

-- Our Enterprise Agreement includes flexible work, increases toward universal parental leave and uncapped domestic family violence and abuse leave
+- Updates to our Enterprise Agreement focusing on flexible work, increases toward more equitable parental leave and uncapped domestic family violence and abuse leave.

-- Promoting flexible work and encouraging equal gender uptake to cultivate a more balanced approach to caregiving
+- Continuing to promote flexible work and encouraging equal gender uptake to cultivate a more balanced approach to caregiving.

-- Strengthening the STEM pipeline by actively engaging the number of women participating in STEM education.
+- Strengthening the STEM pipeline by actively engaging women participating in STEM education.

 We acknowledge there are multiple dimensions to gender.
 For more information on how WGEA defines gender for data collection and calculates gender pay gaps please visit: WGEA Work Place Profile and WGEA What is the Gender Pay Gap